iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 1 reviews"/>
 </p>

+> Waste of time.can get this info on your phone without this app.good reviews seem fake to me aswell.<br> :date: __2020-05-13 05:17:25__

 > NO NO NO this app sucks Firstly, it was developed by a 5 year old Secondly it damaged my device.
 Finally it gave me Coronavirus<br> :date: __2020-04-27 15:32:13__

 > If I wanted to see a picture of the word caronavirus I can Google one .
 Other than this it's pretty useless probably worst app I've encountered<br> :date: __2020-04-17 14:09:13__